codingthesmartway/agno-modal-deploy/README.md

 # Your Modal deployment URL
 BASE_URL = "https://your-deployment-url.modal.run"

+# Headers for authentication (if enabled)
+headers = {"Authorization": "Bearer your-super-secret-deployment-token-here"}

 # Send a message to your agent
 response = requests.post(
     f"{BASE_URL}/v1/run",
-    files={
+    headers=headers,  # Add this if authentication is enabled files={
         "message": (None, "What are the top tech stocks to watch?"), "stream": (None, "false")